- Share dilution

 This means if your company valuation during your seed round is higher than your SAFE valuation cap, your SAFE investors will receive a lower price-per-share than the seed round investors, giving your SAFE investors more shares for their early investment.

-As you can imagine, if your priced round valuation ends up being way larger than the valuation cap, you may end up issuing a lot of shares to that SAFE holder, which can significantly dilute your ownership.
+As you can imagine, if your priced round valuation is significantly higher than the valuation cap, you may end up issuing a lot of shares to that SAFE holder, which can significantly dilute your ownership.

 Is there a conversion discount?